Synchronization has occurred.

 “Accompanying us would make both of our journeys more bearable, don’t you think?”
 Atienna offered.

 They continued their trek onwards, their group having increased from four to five.
-The snow that had been sprinkling down lightly from the sky at the beginning of the day began to pelt harder as they continued further.
-The white coldness crept upon them slowly and soon they were consumed by the flurry.
+The snow that had been sprinkling down lightly from the sky at the beginning of the day began had begun to pelt down harder.
+The white coldness had crept upon them slowly and soon they were consumed by the flurry.
 The howling winds and whips of icy hail and snow that burst out from nowhere made it impossible for Atienna to see more than a meter in front of her face.

 Atienna quickly advised for them to walk forward holding hands in a chain in order to not lose sight of one another.
 Through the storm they continued on, gripping each other like lifelines, with Sefu at the head and Kabal at the tail.
 Atienna herself was sandwiched in between Chiamaka and Louise.